knwgo/thanos-s3-cleaner/README.md

 `config.json` : edit it to connect you S3 storage.

-`deletion-mark-xxx.backup`: used to record backup files of folders that have been marked for deletion.
+`deletion-mark-xxx.backup`: backup file. used to record folders that have been marked for deletion.